Chieze-Franklin/Bolt.js-Book/bolt-events/app-role-events.md

 {
-    "name": String, //the name of the event, in this case 'app-role-deleted' "body": Object, //an object representing the app-role that has just been deleted "publisher": String //the name of the app that published, in this case 'bolt' }
+    "name": String, //the name of the event, in this case 'app-role-deleted' "body": Object, //an object representing the app-role that has just been deleted "publisher": String, //the name of the app that published, in this case 'bolt' "body": Object //an object representing the app-role that has just been deleted }
 ```